5T33Z0/OC-Little-Translated/08. Config Tips & Tricks/README.md

 ## OpenCore Troubleshooting Quicktips:

-Besides checcking the obvious (like Booter Settings and Quirks), check the following Settings:
+Besides checking the obvious (like Booter Settings and Quirks), check the following Settings:

 - `ConnectDrivers` = true
 - `SecureBootModel` = Disabled